cceh/pessoa/README.md

 <a name="workflow"></a>
 ## Workflow

-Development on papyri is done using a local eXist instance.
+Development for the Pessoa edition is done using a local eXist instance.
 You will work on a local copy of the source code which is deployed to your local eXist after every change you want to test.
 Please do not use the eXist feature of the Oxygen editor to directly modifiy the files inside the database as this will inevitably lead to chaos when working collaboratively using git.